This Woman Urged Her Boyfriend To Kill Himself So She Could Be "The Grieving Girlfriend": Prosecutors

 Carter told a counselor that she was "struggling" and felt "overwhelmed" because she had "a boyfriend who had no support," according to Cataldo.

-He said that at the time of Roy's suicide, Carter was under the influence of anti-depressants — SSRIs — which had side-effects including irrational thinking, irritability, becoming frustrating, and lashing out.
+He said that at the time of Roy's suicide, Carter was taking antidepressants — SSRIs — which had side effects including irrational thinking, irritability, becoming frustrated, and lashing out.

 "This was a 17-year-old dealing with her own mental health issues," he said.